La Unión, El Salvador: Agriculture

 On the basis of agriculture, La Unión is one of the richest departments with this industry.
 The most important products that have been grown are: coffee, cocoa, sugar cane, oleaginous seeds, fruits, and grass.

 Tourism

 A temple named El Templo de Conchagua was built in 1693 and it rapidly became one of La Unión's tourist attractions.
 The city also had archeological ruins from Intipucá and Meanguera, other departments inside of La Unión.
 The beaches that surround La Unión are also touristic opportunities, the beaches are: Playas del Tamarindo, Playas Negras, and Playitas.

 Government

-The department governor resides in La Unión as the city and in all the departments inside the city, including el Departamento de La Unión.
-Mayors are elected to each department in the city and the mayor has the chance to choose his aldermen and councilors.
-The current mayor of La Unión, El Salvador is Óscar Parada.
+The department governor resides in La Unión as the city and in all the departments inside the city, including the department of La Unión.
+Mayors are elected to each department in the city and the mayor has the chance to choose their aldermen and councilors.
+The current mayor of La Unión, El Salvador is Victoria Gutierrez making her the first female mayor of La Unión.